feddelegrand7/pygouv/README.md

 ### home()

-Displays the most important information about the datasets that are currently displayed within the home page of the data.gouv.fr portal:
+Displays the datasets that are currently exhibited within the home page of the data.gouv.fr portal:

 ```python
 home()